Existence and Uniqueness of Solutions of the Koopman--von Neumann Equation on Bounded Domains: Notation and Preliminaries

 \subsection{Semigroup Theory}

-The major goal of this work is to prove the existence of solutions of the KvN equation, which can be classified as a linear evolution equation.
-Their treatment is tightly connected to semigroup theory, of which we now introduce the following notions and results.
+\revb{ In this section, we introduce the concepts and results from semigroup theory used in the main part of the article.
+For more details, see \cite{bib:Pazy_Semigroup,bib:EngelNagel}.
+Our primary goal is to prove the existence of solutions for the KvN equation, which can be classified as a linear evolution equation.
+The mathematical framework for deriving the existence of solutions is \emph{semigroup theory}.
+For finite-dimensional linear ODEs, solutions are characterized using the matrix exponential.
+Semigroups generalize this concept to linear operators on infinite-dimensional Banach spaces.